 The LGBTQ+ Studies program at Hofstra University investigates the broad spectrum of sexual and gender identities from serious scholarly perspectives, including but not restricted to biology, classical studies, communications, cultural studies, fine arts, health professions and human services, history, literature, philosophy, psychology, and sociology.
 The program is interdisciplinary and designed to offer students various viewpoints from which to examine diversity – diversity of culture, but also diversity in families, communities, histories, institutions, languages and literatures, economics, and politics, as well as the complex social and cultural relations between marginalized sexualities and the heterosexual majority.
 Gender, sexual identities, discourses, and institutions are studied as they intersect with class, race, ethnicity, nationality, religion, and transnational movements.

 Outcome Assessment Tools

-- analyze scholarship, literature, art, music, dance, theatre, or film created by or performed by one or more LGBTQ+ person
+- Analyze scholarship, literature, art, music, dance, theater, or film created or performed by one or more LGBTQ+ person.

 |Anastasio, Maria||Associate Professor of Spanish